numpy/numpy/doc/neps/missing-data.rst

-This NEP proposes to integrate a mask-based missing data solution into NumPy, with an additional NA bit pattern-based missing data solution that can be implemented  concurrently or later which would integrate seamlessly with the mask-based solution.
+This NEP proposes to integrate a mask-based missing data solution into NumPy, with an additional NA bit pattern-based missing data solution that can be implemented  concurrently or later integrating seamlessly with the mask-based solution.

 The mask-based solution and the NA bit pattern-based solutions in this